 - a.
-In a previous lab, you obtained about 3 g of primary standard grade potassium acid phthalate (KHP) in a vial, dried it in an oven for 2 hours at 110°C, and stored it in a desiccator for use today. - b.
 Accurately weigh a 0.5-0.6 g sample of dry KHP onto a weighing boat.
-Using the appearance of this sample as a guide, accurately weigh by difference 3 more samples onto weighing boats. - c.
+Using the appearance of this sample as a guide, accurately weigh by difference 3 more samples onto weighing boats. - b.
 Quantitatively transfer the first sample from the weighing boat into a 250 mL beaker with the help of a small stream of DI water from your wash bottle, and then add water to a total of about 30 mL and swirl it gently until the KHP dissolves.
 Transfer the other 3 samples of KHP into small Erlenmeyer flasks using the same procedure.